 Yes!
 The generated 5-field expressions work directly in GitHub Actions (schedule trigger), AWS CloudWatch Events, Google Cloud Scheduler, and standard Unix crontab.

-Related: cron expression generator, cron generator, cron expression builder, crontab generator, cron job generator, cron schedule builder, cron expression maker, crontab guru, cron syntax generator, cron expression tester
+Related: cron expression generator, crontab generator, cron job generator, cron schedule builder, cron syntax generator, cron next run time